HalitBatuhanASLAN/HalitBatuhanASLAN/README.md

 - 😄 Pronouns: He/Him

-- ⚡ Fun fact: I like walking, reading books especially about technology-AI-software.
+- ⚡ Fun fact: I like walking, reading books especially about technology-AI-software-cyber security.

 - Languages :
    -C(more than 1.5 year)